 Ben Pipe Photography/Cultura/Getty Images

 Terms, fees and interest rates vary among lenders.
-Before you apply, look for the best offers from these three types of lenders where you can get a personal loan:
+Before you apply for a personal loan, look for the best offers from these types of lenders:

 The best places to get a loan